Castle Cary railway station

 Castle Cary railway station is on the Reading to Taunton line 115.25 mi south west of London Paddington and the Bristol to Weymouth line 47.75 mi south of Bristol Temple Meads.
 The two routes share tracks between Westbury and Castle Cary stations and are both operated by Great Western Railway, which also manages the station.
-The station is 1 mi north of the town of Castle Cary and 5 mi south of Shepton Mallet in a largely rural area of Somerset, England.
+The station is 1 mi north of the market town of Castle Cary and 5 mi south of Shepton Mallet in a largely rural area of Somerset, England.

 History

 Castle Cary station was originally on the Wilts, Somerset and Weymouth Railway, a railway that linked the Great Western Railway (GWR) at Chippenham with Weymouth.
 The line was authorised in 1845, was acquired by the GWR in 1850, reached Castle Cary on 1 September 1856, and was completed throughout in 1857.